mars0i/depniche/doc/whyNicheDepTypes.md

   that might be the reality) and rather than just vagueness and case-by-case applications (which also might be more realistic).

+* An organism is able to survive and maybe reproduce in environmental conditon (or niche) $1$, but might do so more successfully in a different one.
+In order for niche constructon to occur, the organism must be alive!
+So if niches are types, an organism can have multiple types.
+This isn't allowed in any simple way in a strictly typed language.
+I thought about treating niches as typeclasses or interfaces, but it was complicated to think through, and it probably would cause problems because this kind of thing is not what these things are designed for.
+So more recently I've been thinking about identifying an organism with abilities to use any member of a collection of niches.
+In my very simple explorations of capabilities of dependently typed languages, started referring to the thing that the niche is a type of a "niche user" rather thabn an organism.
+So then an organism is a collection of niche users.
+(There's probably better terminology.)
+(Here "organism" is intentionally ambiguous between a kind or set of organisms---maybe all members of a species---and an individual, token organism.)

-* It's not necessary to use dependent types to do this.
+* It's not necessary to use dependent types to do this kind of thing.
   You can do it in any language.
 But the suggestive properties of dependent types is a plus.
 It conveys an idea clearly.
-How valuable is that, though?
+(How valuable is that, though?
+Choosing a language and a style of coding for that purpose?)

 * We might want to implement an agent-based model and explore different configurations, look for interesting patterns, etc.